gptankit/serviceq/README.md

 # ServiceQ [![Build Status](https://travis-ci.com/gptankit/serviceq.svg?branch=master)](https://travis-ci.com/gptankit/serviceq) [![GoDoc](https://godoc.org/github.com/gptankit/serviceq?status.svg)](https://pkg.go.dev/github.com/gptankit/serviceq?tab=subdirectories)

 ServiceQ is a fault-tolerant gateway for HTTP clusters.
-It employs probabilistic routing to distribute load during partial cluster shutdown (k/n nodes experiencing downtimes, timeouts, connection loss etc) and buffers requests during total cluster shutdown (n nodes down).
-The buffered requests are forwarded in FIFO order when the cluster is available next.
+It employs probabilistic routing to distribute load during partial cluster shutdown (k/n nodes experiencing downtimes, timeouts, connection loss etc) and queues requests during total cluster shutdown (n nodes down).
+The queued requests are forwarded in FIFO order when the cluster is available next.

 Below graph shows the routing probability (P) on a down node (D) in a 8-node cluster with respect to number of requests (r).
 Notice how quickly the routing probability on D reduces as the requests on D start to fail.
 Depending on the rate of request, it will only take a few seconds (sometime even milliseconds) to move all requests away from D, thus ensuring more requests are routed to healthier nodes.